SNU-LIST/QSMnet/README.md

 # QSMnet & QSMnet<sup>+</sup>
 * The code is for reconstructing Quantitative Susceptibility Mapping by deep neural network (QSMnet) and QSMnet<sup>+</sup>.
 QSMnet<sup>+</sup> covers a wider range of susceptibility than QSMnet, using data augmentation approach.
-Data preprocessing (.m) and the inference code of QSMnet (.py) are availabe.
+Data preprocessing, training and  inference code of QSMnet (.py) are availabe.

 # References
 * QSMnet </br>